Iced Butterfly Pea Flower Tea Latte

 Why are you using tea bags for this recipe instead of loose tea?

-I’ve made it using both the whole flowers and tea bags and it really tastes pretty much the same, so I’m picking the easier to use option — tea bags.
+I’ve made it using both the whole flowers and tea bags and it really tastes pretty much the same, so I’m picking the easier to use option, which are the tea bags.

 Can I use regular milk instead of half & half?